Price earns 1st regular-season save, Dodgers top Rockies 7-5

 TRAINER’S ROOM

-Dodgers: INF Gavin Lux was scratched from the lineup with right wrist soreness. … RHP Brusdar Graterol will be joining the team Friday in San Diego as part of the taxi squad.
+Dodgers: INF Gavin Lux was scratched from the lineup with right wrist soreness. … RHP Brusdar Graterol will be joining the team Friday in San Diego as part of the taxi squad … OF A.J.
+Pollock exited with left groin tightness and is day to day.

 UP NEXT